-All students accepting a position in the Professional Nursing cohort or the Practical Nursing cohort must meet the following clinical requirements:
+All students accepting a position in the Professional Nursing (associate degree) cohort or the Practical Nursing cohort must meet the following clinical requirements:

 - 1. Proof of current American Heart Association Basic Life Support CPR certification.

-- 2.

-- 3. A satisfactory drug screening.
+- 2. A satisfactory drug screening.

-- 4. A satisfactory health physical.
+- 3. A satisfactory health physical.

-- 5. Current immunization record.
+- 4. Current immunization record.

-The Admissions Office will review completed student applications for the nursing programs.
+The Admissions Office will review completed student applications for the Professional Nursing (associate Degree) and Practical Nursing programs.
 Upon meeting minimum cohort standards or higher, qualified applicants will be offered a seat in the Professional Nursing (including bridge) cohort or Practical Nursing cohort as long as there are seats available.
 Once the class has been filled, qualified applicants will be offered an alternate position.

-Students accepted into the Medical Assistant, Professional Nursing, and Practical Nursing cohorts must provide proof of the following immunizations (NO Exceptions):
+Students accepted into the Medical Assistant, Professional Nursing (associate degree), and Practical Nursing cohorts must provide proof of the following immunizations (NO Exceptions):

 - Tuberculosis Testing (two step test required)

 - Diphtheria/Tetanus Booster

 - Measles/Mumps Rubella (MMR)

 - Hepatitis B (Medical waiver available for Hep B series only)

-- Influenza (during flu season)
+- Flu shot (during flu season)

 - Varicella (2 dose series)

 - Other immunizations if requested by clinical site/facility